We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep in mind that there’s little or no information directly linking remote work to the development of depression.

-A medical professional can help you determine whether you’re experiencing sadness or depression and get you the care you need.
+A medical professional can help you figure out whether you’re experiencing sadness or depression and get you the care you need.
 Remember, getting support is worth it: Many people with depression who receive treatment go on living healthy lives.